 This course examines the juvenile careworker’s role as a role model, supervisor, and leader, as well as his/her duties or responsibilities in programming and treatment, supervision and leadership, and safety and security.

 Understanding Mental Illness

-and Treatment in Juveniles
+and Treatment in Juvenile Corrections

 The National Center for Mental Health and Juvenile Justice says close to 70% of juvenile offenders have a diagnosable mental health disorder, and youths in juvenile placements have nearly three times the risk for suicide as youths in the general population.
 Supervising youths who have a mental disorder is challenging for juvenile careworkers.
 These youths are at a higher risk for misbehavior, suicide, and victimization.